-Enkindled Spirit (Drops from Ingra Maloch in the Mists of Tirna Scithe dungeon): Due to the nature of this conduit tying its value to a 3-minute cooldown, this is not going to be a competitive option outside of niche AoE burst healing scenarios that could pair up nicely with Holy Avenger during Avenging Wrath.
-Whilst not a contender for your first potency slot, the conduit is a contender for your second potency slot if you’re not planning on joining the Kyrian covenant or you intend on using a Resplendent Light and Holy Light spam build.
+Enkindled Spirit: Due to the nature of this conduit tying its value to a 3-minute cooldown, this is not going to be a competitive option outside of niche AoE burst healing scenarios that could pair up nicely with Holy Avenger during Avenging Wrath.

 Covenant Specific Conduits

 The Long Summer: This conduit’s value is bizarrely tied to one out of four available buffs from the Holy Paladin class ability.
 Whilst Blessing of Summer in of itself is a valuable external damage buff on certain DPS specs within their burst cooldown window.
 This conduit currently can’t compete with any other potency conduit options available.

-Righteous Might: Is another niche covenant specific potency conduit option that could only see play in a DPS orientated Holy Paladin build but even then; Focused Light is better and more flexible damage option.
+Righteous Might: Is another niche covenant specific potency conduit option that could only see play in a DPS orientated Holy Paladin build but even then; Focused Light is a better and more flexible damage option.
 I would not be surprised if this got re-worked or replaced in future patches.

 Shock Barrier: has incredible synergy with the Kyrian Divine Toll covenant ability.
 Whilst the number of barriers you can have out is capped at 5, overwriting previously applied Shock Barrier’s with Divine Toll will be inevitable and does not undermine the strength of this legendary.